9 min read

 2. Your account doesn’t have Lead Access for the Page (Business Settings > Integrations > Lead Access).

-3. The API call returned stale data — switch to a different Page in the dropdown and back to force a refresh.
+3. The API call returned stale data, so switch to a different Page in the dropdown and back to force a refresh.

 Workaround: Use Ads Manager’s Test Form feature